 It’s actually comical to see some of the critical tweets against Trump’s rhetoric that come from the Reagan Battalion given the history of their namesake.

 Yet, as I posited above, I believe the other side of this is heading for failure as well.

 While Reagan was not actually the current vision of a gentle statesman that many more establishment figures insist they want (i.e. Mitt Romney), he was far more precise in landing blows than Trump has been.
 The quickest way to lose a fight is to waste all your energy throwing punches that aren’t effective.

 When Trump gets in the dirt criticizing Mika Brzezinski’s appearance, he’s not winning anyone to his side.
 When he runs to twitter to share the latest from Fox and Friends or rail against Morning Joe, no one is being convinced to support him based on that.
 Wasting time criticizing Amazon or putting out awkward Memorial Day tweets is not helping him.
-There’s a point where he needs to realize that it’s actually more beneficial to dodge a punch and laugh at your opposition than lunge into another punch in an effort to “hit back.”
+There’s a point where he needs to realize that it’s actually more beneficial to dodge a punch than rush towards it in an effort to “hit back.”

 There’s a balance that must be struck between whipping up your base and alienating those who didn’t originally support you.
 When Trump forgoes crazy 3am tweet rants for a while, his approval ratings generally go up.
 There’s a reason for that and he should use that to his advantage.

 With all this said, I think there’s a solid middle ground between “Trumpism” and the soft spoken conservatism that’s so often bandied about as an alternative by the more intellectual aspects of the conservative movement.